What Are Premium Checking Accounts?

 You may want to consider whether having that much money in a checking account is a worthwhile move for you.
 Consider the following points:

 • Is earning interest a priority for you?
 If you’re after a checking account that earns a higher amount in interest, a premium checking account may be for you.
 Keep in mind though that if you may not earn as much as you think you will.
-For instance, if a bank currently offers a 0.05% APY, on a $50,000 balance, you’re only earning $25 per year.
+For instance, if a bank currently offers a 0.04% APY, on a $50,000 balance, you’re only earning $20 per year or so (how often interest compounds will make somewhat of a difference).

 • How often do you use ATMs?
 Many premium checking accounts offer more ATM transactions and even waive fees for third-party ATM fees.
 For those who use ATMs frequently, especially out-of-network ATMs, this perk may not be worth it.

 • Do these perks sync up with your financial goals?
 Premium checking can be part of a deeper relationship with your bank (often called relationship banking) that offers holistic support for your finances.
 This includes benefits like discounted rates on other financial products — say, a home loan.
-If you’re willing to remain with one bank for all their finances, a premium checking account might be a good fit and open other doors for you.
+If you’re willing to keep all your finances at one bank, a premium checking account might be a good fit and open other doors for you.

 Are Premium Checking Accounts Worth It?